|Dimitry Strashnov, center, CEO of Pochta Rossi, the Russia postal service, looks at first day ceremony for Trump stamp.|

 |On sale last week in Moscow|

-Meanwhile, though I haven't purchased any new stamps to augment my boyhood collection in years, I plan to shell out the $2.25 plus shipping for one from Loral Stamps, which specializes in Russian stamps online, write away to one of the companies advertising in Linn's and get my own copy of the Russian 25 kopek Trump stamp.
+Meanwhile, though I haven't purchased any new stamps to augment my boyhood collection in years, I plan to shell out the $2.25 plus shipping for one from Loral Stamps, which specializes in Russian stamps online, and get my own copy of the Russian 25 kopek Trump stamp.
 Not as a collector's item, nor because I think they will become valuable.
 But because I believe it represents, as all good stamps will, an embodiment of its historic moment, a moment that sees an American president in thrall to our nation's bitterest opponent, and that opponent boldly blowing kisses back in his direction.
 It would look tawdry in fiction but it is, as this new stamp starkly reminds us, all too real.

 If you'd like your own Trump stamp, you can order one by clicking here.